Is there anyone out there that is completely satisfied with the email communications of their company? Show of hands? OK...so...no one?

-Throwing out the spam...that gives us over 100 opportunities to use email properly for every corporate user.
-It also gives us over 100 opportunities for at least one recipient to feel confused, alienated or ignored.
+Throwing out the spam...that gives us over 100 opportunities to use email properly for every corporate user, PER DAY.
+It also gives us over 100 opportunities, PER DAY, for at least one recipient to feel confused, alienated or ignored.
 Since this is a guide for LEADERS, guess whose fault it is if anyone feels confused, alienated or ignored by your email, response or lack of response?

 Also, when it comes to email, everyone is a leader, and has responsibilities.
 You are the leader of your Outbox, and everything it produces.
 Most people can kind of understand that.
 You are also the leader of everything your Outbox fails to produce.

 I don't have time to reply to every email.
 I don't even have time to figure out which are important and which I can ignore.

 In other words: I have poor leadership skills, poor time management skills or both.
 Most probably both.

 The maximum effective range of an excuse is ZERO meters.
 Fact.
 Also, if you are a leader, and you are using an excuse...for ANYTHING...EVER...you are probably more like a manager...at best.
 That is a discussion for another post.
 For now, let's just say that any time someone hears you make an excuse, you should assume that you lose some of their respect.